-- TWIA's management team has over 200 years of combined insurance industry experience, including experience with national carriers, Texas-domiciled carriers, other residual markets, and the Texas Department of Insurance. - TWIA controllable expenses have been below budget for nine consecutive years. - Audits performed by the Texas Department of Insurance and independent external auditors in 2014 and 2019 found no material weaknesses or issues in operational or financial controls. - The State Auditor's Office found that the Association's controls produce accurate financial information and help ensure accountability for funds. - The Association secured approximately \$4.2 billion in funding for the 2019 hurricane season; an amount in excess of the statutory minimum funding.
+- TWIA's management team has over 200 years of combined insurance industry experience, including experience with national carriers, Texas-domiciled carriers, other residual markets, and the Texas Department of Insurance. - TWIA controllable expenses have been below budget for nine consecutive years. - Audits performed by the Texas Department of Insurance and independent external auditors in 2014 and 2019 found no material weaknesses or issues in operational or financial controls. - The State Auditor's Office found that the Association's controls produce accurate financial information and help ensure accountability for funds. - The Association secured approximately \$4.2 billion in funding for the 2020 hurricane season, an amount equal to the statutory minimum funding.

-- TWIA is contributing \$52.7 million to the Catastrophe Reserve Trust Fund (CRTF) from 2019 net earnings, bringing the total amount in the CRTF to \$177 million. - Since 2016, TWIA has facilitated the transfer of more than 19,000 policies into the voluntary market through the Voluntary Market and Assumption Reinsurance Depopulation programs.
+- The amount of TWIA's Catastrophe Reserve Trust Fund (CRTF) is currently \$179 million. - Since 2016, TWIA has facilitated the transfer of more than 19,000 policies into the voluntary market through the Voluntary Market and Assumption Reinsurance Depopulation programs.